jordillps/FirstPredictiveModel/README.md

+### Mahine Learning First Predictive model with python
 Machine learning (ML) is a powerful subset of artificial intelligence that enables systems to learn from data and make predictions or decisions without explicit programming.
-This jupyter notebook file shows the process of building a robust machine learning model using Python, from problem definition to deployment and maintenance.
+This jupyter notebook file shows the process of building a robust machine learning model using Python.

 Steps: